lybicat/lybica-web/README.md

 1. Clone the project from github.
 1. Execute `npm install` to install all dependencies.
+1. Install `grunt` globally by `npm install grunt-cli -g`
-1. Execute `npm run server` to view the web site on the browser.
+1. Execute `npm start` to view the web site on the browser.